Understanding the financial aspects of OCS is important to a successful experience.

 - Grinnell tuition or program tuition (whichever is greater)

 - Grinnell's administrative fee of $350 for an off-campus study semester

 - Grinnell College student health insurance (may be waived)

 - Room and board, if charged by the program

 - Any other fees charged by the program (see program websites for details)

 - Credit for any paid program deposit

-Payment is due to Grinnell at the same time as the on-campus study semester.
-Those who have selected the monthly payment plan may continue and the payments will be adjusted accordingly.
+Those who have selected the monthly payment plan may continue and payments will be adjusted accordingly.

 Questions regarding billing should be directed to 641-269-4100.

-Financial AidGrinnell allows you to apply your financial aid and merit aid package to off-campus study.
-Estimated aid calculators and aid policy regarding the off-campus study can be found on the website as well as in Grinnell Share (requires Grinnell login credentials).
-Note that out of pocket costs are considered in financial aid and are usually credited on your statement.
-These costs may be covered by additional loans.
+Financial AidGrinnell allows you to apply need and merit-based financial aid to off-campus study.
+Policies and estimated cost information can be found on the Financial Aid Office's website and this handy tip sheet.
+Note that the overall cost of attendance - including estimated out-of-pocket expenses - are considered when aid is repackaged and some expenses may be covered by additional loans.
 Students studying abroad will not be able to participate in work-study.